atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 * Terry Hwa talked about some work to understand motility in E. Coli, and had some cool data/modeling showing some traveling waves of bacteria spreading on plates through a combination of growth and gradient generated motility.
-He also had a great lunchtime talk about his stuff on proteom allocation, which had some good philosophical thoughts about research in quantitative biology.
+He also had a great lunchtime talk about his stuff on proteome allocation, which had some good philosophical thoughts about research in quantitative biology.
 * Paul Rainey had kind of a cool talk on REPINs, these really small genetic elements which may be selfish elements which nonetheless may act as a sort of